WallStreetMojo

 Relevance and Use

-To make an informed and a proper decision, one needs to convert all of the scores to a similar scale.
-One needs to standardize those scores, converting all of them to the standard normal distribution using the Z score method, with a single standard deviation and a single average or the mean.
-Majorly this is used in the field of statistics and also in the field of finance that too by traders.
+To make an informed and proper decision, one needs to convert all scores to a similar scale.
+Then, one needs to standardize those scores, converting them to the standard normal distribution using the Z-score method, with a single standard deviation and a single average or the mean.
+Majorly this is used in the field of statistics and also in the field of finance by traders.

 Many statistical theories have attempted to model the prices of the asset (in fields of finance) under the main assumption that they shall follow this kind of normal distribution.
-Price distributions mostly tend to have fatter tails and, hence have kurtosis, which is greater than 3 in real-life scenarios.
-Such assets have been observed to have the price movements which are greater than 3 standard deviations beyond the average or the mean and more often than the expected assumption in a normal distribution.
+However, price distributions mostly tend to have fatter tails.
+Hence, have kurtosis, which is greater than 3 in real-life scenarios.
+Such assets observe price movements greater than 3 standard deviations beyond the average or the mean and more often than the expected assumption in a normal distribution.

 Recommended Articles